cperezln/cperezln.github.io/README.md

 $ docker run -d --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama
 ```
 _et voilà!_ we have our LLM safely deployed.
 Last but not least, we have to select the model to play around.
 In my case I have gone with DeepSeek-R1-0528-Qwen3-1.5B cuz I want something little (my PC is 10 years old and working with a 750Ti wont take me that far way).

+Still not the most comfortable display; using bash for LLM query is not what I'd like to be doing.
+Thefore, we will deploy yet another service: **OpenWebUI**,which I'll be able to use to access my LLM via web, as I'd do with ChatGPT or Claude online.